Nirvana (British band): Musical styles and techniques

-The group were in the school of baroque-flavoured, melodic pop-rock music typified by the Beach Boys of Pet Sounds and God Only Knows, the Zombies of Odessey and Oracle and Time of the Season, the Procol Harum of A Whiter Shade of Pale, the Moody Blues of Days of Future Passed and Nights in White Satin and the Kinks of Waterloo Sunset and the Love of Forever Changes.
-The majority of the tracks on Nirvana's albums fell into that broad genre of contemporary popular music, not easily categorized but perhaps best described as the baroque or chamber strand of progressive rock, soft rock or orchestral pop and chamber pop.
+The group were in the school of baroque-flavoured, melodic pop-rock music typified by the Beach Boys of Pet Sounds and "God Only Knows", the Zombies of Odessey and Oracle and "Time of the Season".
+The majority of the tracks on Nirvana's albums fell into the broad genre of contemporary popular music, sometime described as chamber strand of progressive rock, soft rock or orchestral pop and chamber pop.

 The Nirvana song "Rainbow Chaser" is thought to be the first-ever British recording to feature the audio effect known as phasing or flanging throughout an entire track, as distinct from occasionally within a song such as the Small Faces in "Itchycoo Park".
-Phasing was, by 1967, heavily identified with the musical style known as psychedelia, and as "Rainbow Chaser" was the only Nirvana single to achieve commercial success, peaking at number 34 in UK Singles Chart during May 1968, they were invariably tagged as a "psychedelic" band.
-"Rainbow Chaser" was one of the few Nirvana recordings that had any connection with "psychedelic" music.
-"Orange and Blue", though, was acknowledged to have been written under the influence of LSD according to the liner notes of the eponymous album.
+Phasing was, by 1967, identified with psychedelia, and "Rainbow Chaser" achieved number 34 in UK Singles Chart during May 1968.

 Notable collaborators

-A who's-who of behind-the-scenes craftsmen, who went on to become Britain's top producers, arrangers, engineers and mixers of the 1970s, chose to work with Nirvana in the late 1960s and in essence cut their studio teeth working with Nirvana.
-Two of these arranger/producers actually worked with Nirvana before working with the Beatles and the Rolling Stones.

 Nirvana's producers, arrangers, engineers and mixers included: